Ruth Hussey (doctor)

-Ruth Mary Hussey CB OBE was the chief medical officer for Wales.
+Ruth Mary Hussey CB OBE DL was the chief medical officer for Wales.
 She was appointed in 2012, succeeding Tony Jewell.
 She retired in March 2016.

 Biography

-Hussey was born in the Conwy Valley, living there until she studied medicine at the University of Liverpool School of Medicine.
+Hussey was born in the Conwy Valley, and lived there until she studied medicine at the University of Liverpool School of Medicine.
 She was a committee member and honorary life member of the Liverpool Medical Students Society.
-She was regional director of public health and senior medical at NHS North West.
+She was also regional director of public health and senior medical at NHS North West.

 In 2017-18, Hussey chaired a panel of experts who looked for ways to improve the health and social care system in Wales.
 The panel proposed far-reaching changes to the system.